Decomposable Neural Symbolic Regression: Experimental Results

 We evaluated the extrapolation capability of the learned expressions by testing them on an extended domain range.
 The original domain range, or interpolation range, for a variable $x_v$ is denoted as $[x^{\ell}_v, x^{u}_v]$, while its extrapolation range is defined as $[2x^{\ell}_v, x^{\ell}_v[ \; \cup \; ] x^{u}_v, 2x^{u}_v]$.
 This evaluation was repeated for each of the 10 expressions learned by each method.
 We also evaluated the extrapolation capability of the opaque models $\hat{f}$ trained for each problem.
 Each extrapolation set comprised 10,000 points sampled uniformly within this range.
 Table~\ref{tab:extrapolation} shows the rounded mean and standard deviation of the extrapolation MSE across these runs.
 Bold entries indicate the method with the lowest mean error and a statistically significant difference, determined by Tukey’s honestly significant difference test at the 0.05 significance level.

 Finally, we tested SeTGAP under increasingly noisy conditions.
 We considered a normal error term, defined as $\varepsilon_a = \mathcal{N}(0, \sigma_a \sigma_{\mathbf{y}})$, and four noise levels: $\sigma_a = \{ 0, 0.01, 0.03, 0.05 \}$.
-Here, $\sigma_{\mathbf{y}}$ denotes the standard deviation of the response variable so that the noise is scaled relative to the dispersion of each problem.
-The obtained interpolation and extrapolation MSE are shown in Table~\ref{tab:noise}, where shaded cells indicate an incorrectly identified functional form.
+Here, $\sigma_{\mathbf{y}}$ denotes the standard deviation of the response variable so that the noise is scaled relative to the dispersion of each problem. functional form.
 The corresponding learned expressions are provided in Appendix~\ref{app:C}.
+In addition, Appendix~\ref{app:H} presents the results of SeTGAP evaluated on functions from the SRBench++ benchmark~\citep{SRBenchplus}.